 A scarcity pricing mechanism addresses only one condition for the EOM to induce adequacy, i.e. allowing prices to reflect the value of scarcity without interfering with market power mitigation measures.
-However, the other issues related to the investor risk, e.g. due to the lumpiness of capacity investment and the risk associated with relying on scarcity pricing for investment decisions, the absence of free entry and exit as well as the political intervention in the generation mix, still exist.
+However, the other issues related to the investor risk, e.g. due to the lumpiness of capacity investment and the risk associated with relying on scarcity pricing for investment decisions, the absence of free entry and exit as well as the political intervention in the

+12 Hogan 2005 - On an "energy only" electricity market design for resource adequacy generation mix, still exist.
 Therefore, economic literature often suggests reinforcing the investment signals provided by scarcity pricing mechanisms through explicit capacity mechanisms.